Samudra-class pollution control vessel: Secondary role

 The secondary role includes peacetime patrolling, firefighting and salvage.
-For maritime law enforcement, EEZ surveillance, anti smuggling, fishery protection, search & rescue and high speed interdiction it is equipped with CRN 91 Naval Gun, light helicopter, five High Speed Boats and four Water Scooters.
+For maritime law enforcement, exclusive economic zone (EEZ) surveillance, anti smuggling, fishery protection, search & rescue and high speed interdiction it is equipped with CRN 91 naval gun, light helicopter, five High Speed Boats and four Water Scooters.
 An Infra Red Surveillance System is also installed on-board providing additional capability for the ship's crew to detect targets in the night.
 The vessels are also equipped with fire fighting and salvage systems.

-Launch and Commission
+Launch and commissioning

 The first vessel (CG 201) christened as Samudra Prahari (Ocean Striker) was launched on 20 March 2007 by Thrity R Contractor, wife of Vice Admiral RF Contractor, Director General, Indian Coast Guard.
-It was commissioned at Mumbai on 9 October 2010 by Mr Ashok Chavan, the Chief Minister of Maharashtra.
+It was commissioned at Mumbai on 9 October 2010 by Ashok Chavan, the Chief Minister of Maharashtra.

 The second vessel (CG 202) christened as Samudra Paheredar (Ocean Guardian) was launched on 13 March 2009 by Urmila Singh, wife of Rajendra Singh, inspector general and commander of western region of Indian Coast Guard.
 It was commissioned at the Hazira port near Surat in Gujarat by Admiral Nirmal Verma, Chairman, Chiefs of Staff Committee and Chief of the Naval Staff on 21 July 2012.